MagTun/katex_for_zotero/README.md

 4) The katex js and css should be loaded by the plugin and not by note.html but I didn't find a way to do it.

+5) I wasn't able to use Katex auto-render module because the latex formula are removed by the module once it has rendered them and thus Zotero loose the ability to display them after on F5